 This predictive insights model — which analyzed customer sentiment data — facilitated improved decision-making.

-Ideas for how to best use AI for customer service.
+Ideas for how to best use chatbot customer service

 An AI-powered kiosk can handle cash, credit, and check payments, which can speed up customer service in public settings.
 This not only makes the service more efficient, but it also lets employees focus on truly connecting with customers.
 Ideally, this leads to more personalized, effective service.